 49. Voting.
 The Presiding Officer shall put all questions distinctly, as follows: "All those in favor vote AYE, and those opposed vote NAY."
 No member may vote on any question before the House unless on the floor before the vote is announced.
-No member of a committee may vote except in person at the time of the call of the committee vote.
+No member of a committee may vote except in person at the time of the committee vote, provided the member is on the committee roll before the vote is announced.
 Any vote of the House shall be by record vote whenever 5 Representatives shall so request or whenever the Presiding Officer shall so order.

 50. Announcing a Record Vote.
 When a record vote is requested, the Presiding Officer shall put the question and then announce to the House: "The voting is open."
 While the vote is being taken, the Presiding Officer shall state: "Have all voted who wish?"
 The voting is closed when the Presiding Officer announces: "Take the Record."
 The Presiding Officer, unless an intervening motion to postpone consideration by the Principal Sponsor is made, shall then announce the results of the record vote.
-After the record is taken, no member may vote, change his or her vote, or remove his or her vote as recorded; except that when a record vote is taken on more than one legislative measure at the same time, each member has the right to have his or her votes recorded separately for each of those legislative measures by filing a signed document with the

-Clerk on the same legislative day.
+After the record is taken, no member may vote, change his or her vote, or remove his or her vote as recorded; except that when a record vote is taken on more than one legislative measure at the same time, each member has the right to have his or her votes recorded separately for each of those legislative measures by filing a signed document with the Clerk on the same legislative day.